Rage and the Politics of Power

 Journal each night about the power and control tactics you used during the day that do not reflect the love of who you are.
 Analyze why and how you were unaware of the thought or tactic you used.

 Anger is the hallmark of Paradigm One; however, very few people can identify this feeling.
 It has been suppressed and repressed, dumbed down and muted out of awareness through numerous defensive tactics.
 Instead of being able to identify and name our anger, it is acted out sideways in endless acts of mini aggressions, all socially sanctioned as normal.
 Judgment direct or indirect, as in trying to change other people by giving them advice not asked for, helping them, rewarding them for doing what you think is “right,” punishing them for doing what you think is “wrong,” superiority, blame, criticism, self-righteousness, pouting and sulking when others do not meet your needs, withdrawing affection, the silent treatment, gossip, forming alliances against someone in judgment, sarcasm, snide remarks… and on and on.
 This is anger.
 It is justified—self-righteous anger.
 And yet, all that it is is the myriad ways in which you have been treated, have internalized the dynamic, and the way you now treat yourself if you ever move outside of what is “good, right, and perfect,” according to the mores of your upbringing.
 At an unconscious level, you are now the moral watchdog for yourself and everyone else, and you feel you have the right to overpower, change, and aggress against others in the same way you do to yourself.
-This is the explanation of the psychological term, projection.
+This is an explanation of the psychological term ‘projection’.

 This does not even begin to address the thousands of hateful ways in which people are aggressive in rage against others in overt and violent ways.
 However, as I said earlier, it is not a matter of degree, frequency, or intensity; it is a matter of principle.
 And the only solution to the issue is an empathetic and understanding awareness of the difficulty of not acting like a knowledgeable animal and becoming human instead.